The Delicate Beauty of Snowdrops

 The Delicate Beauty of Snowdrops.
 February 15, 2023.

-The dewy sparkle of new snowdrops on a late winter morning are among the first hopeful signs that Spring’s arrival is impending.
-These late winter fairies will bravely poke their tiny heads above the snow in February allowing their ethereal beauty to stand alone and unchallenged on a cold and barren landscape.
+The dewy sparkle of new snowdrops on a late winter morning is among the first hopeful signs that Spring is approaching.
+These late-winter fairies will bravely poke their tiny heads above the snow in February, allowing their ethereal beauty to stand alone and unchallenged on a cold, barren landscape.
 Dainty and sparkling, one cannot help but notice them on a cold and sunny morning despite their miniature stature.
 Snowdrops bring a sense of spirituality to the landscape with their Trinity-like appearance of three pure white outer petals.
-Indeed, the religious quality of snowdrops is longstanding as they have historically symbolized purity during Candlemas in Christianity.
+Indeed, the religious significance of snowdrops is long-standing, as they have historically symbolized purity on Candlemas in Christianity.

 I have never planted snowdrops, but they have faithfully come anyway.
-They are as ancient as fairytales, appearing far back in Greek mythology as a sign of hope and Spring, heralding the return of the mythological goddess Persephone from Hades.
+They are as ancient as fairy tales, appearing far back in Greek mythology as a sign of hope and Spring, heralding the return of the mythological Persephone from Hades.
 I was first acquainted with their yearly ritual during our first winter at SomeTyme Place.
-One morning a tiny glistening patch off to one side of the yard caught my eye.
-Going outside for a closer look I found myself greeting the snowdrop for the first time.
+One morning, a tiny glistening patch off to one side of the yard caught my eye.
+Going outside for a closer look, I found myself greeting the snowdrop for the first time.
 The same tiny patch returned annually as if to keep a tryst.
 When we moved to Hidden Bluff, I knew I would miss the sweet white belles.
-However, early in February last year familiar green shoots began to crop up, and a sparkling white patch emerged for us to enjoy.
+However, early in February last year, familiar green shoots began to crop up, and a sparkling white patch emerged for us to enjoy.

 Growing Snowdrops….

 Snowdrops do not need full sun and are a good choice to plant under trees.
-They are not a fussy plant and can be left alone although occasionally dividing clumps is a good idea.
+They are not fussy plants and can be left alone, but dividing clumps occasionally is a good idea.
 Snowdrops prefer damp, well-drained soil.
-Plant the bulbs in the fall although it is always good to refer to the planting schedule of your garden zone first.
-There are about 20 different species of snowdrops.
-Furthermore, they make a lovely late winter ground cover.
-Indeed, I hope to have a ground cover of Snowdrops at Hidden Bluff over time, so I will spread them out each year.
-The time to divide them is after they have flowered, yet still have green leaves.
+Plant the bulbs in the fall, making sure to refer to the planting schedule for your garden zone first.
+There are about 20 different species of snowdrops that would make a lovely late-winter ground cover.
+Indeed, I hope to have a ground cover of Snowdrops at Hidden Bluff over time, so I spread them out each year.
+The time to divide them is after they have flowered, but while they still have green leaves.
 Likely this will be in March.

-I cannot agree with DH Lawrence in his poetical desire to trample on the snowdrops because he is in a hurry for Spring.
-To me, snowdrops are essential to the winter landscape and for this reason a sweet addition to the cottage garden.
+I cannot agree with DH Lawrence in his poetic desire to trample on the snowdrops because he is in a hurry for Spring.
+To me, snowdrops are essential to the winter landscape and, for this reason, a sweet addition to the cottage garden.
 Let them come and shine their beauty in the dark of winter!

 Have a beautiful day!